 The Falcon Bazaar Necessity and Food Pantry is located in Hammond Hall, room G-15 and serves our students who may suffer from food insecurity.
 It is a free service with walk-in hours of Monday - Friday 9 a.m. - 4 p.m. and by appointment through the Student Development Office.
 Donations of food can be brought to the Student Development Office at any time.

 The Falcon Bazaar Necessities and Food Pantry is open in Hammond G-15, in space shared with the campus Volunteer Center, where students can pick up food and personal care items.
 Visit our Facebook page.

 The Bazaar is always accepting donations.
+Please visit the Falcon Bazaar Wish List to order items directly.
 Some staple items include:

 - Pop Tarts

 - Breakfast Bars

 - Chicken (Canned)

 - Goya Items